 Wear: Something fancy AND warm, and bring something waterproof (see below); consider comfortable shoes because there are quite a lot of stairs you have to traverse in order to navigate the site!
 And there will be a ten minute walk towards Hyde Park, if you don't find a cab at the end of the night.

-Eat: The site opens from 5pm to accommodate pre-show dining, and there are five different food outposts, each offering a different style of French cuisine, and varying levels of formality (and, ahem, price).
+Eat: The site opens from 5pm to accommodate pre-show dining, and there are five different food outposts, each offering a different style of cuisine, and varying levels of formality (and, ahem, price).
+Opera Australia usually themes the dining to the show, and this time there are New York-style diner meals and Cuban-inspired pizzas.

-At the luxe end, try a three-course Platinum Club set menu ($245 or a pared back $130) designed by Fresh Catering's head chef Geoff Haviland (who trained at the 2 Michelin-starred L’Ortalan in the UK).
+At the luxe end, try a three-course Platinum Club set menu ($245 or a pared back $130).
 Bookings are essential.

-For a more casual option, there's a range of salads, classic French mains and decadent desserts on the North Terrace, and smaller bites on Southern Terrace ($8-$20), with everything from French onion soup to sweet and savoury crêpes.
+For a more casual option, there's a range of salads, hot Cuban dishes and decadent American desserts on the North Terrace, and smaller bites on Southern Terrace ($8-$20), where you'll be able to pick your tribe – the Shark burger is grilled chicken with streaky bacon and chipotle mayo; the Jet burger is wagyu beef with American cheese.

 Another casual option is the Northern Cantina, on the waterfront, which offers share plates and hearty main courses that you can eat at tables beside the Harbour.